-- different regulatory requirements for initiating conducting clinical trials, registering and maintaining approval of drugs in foreign countries; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, political instability or open conflict in particular foreign economies and markets; - differing and multiple payor reimbursement regimes, government payers or patient self-pay systems; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations of doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in North America; - different controlled substance legislation between countries and legislation in certain countries that may restrict, limit, or delay our ability to manufacture and/or transport our product candidates;
+- different regulatory requirements for conducting clinical trials, registering and maintaining approval of, manufacturing and advertising drugs in foreign countries; - reduced protection for intellectual property rights in certain countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - economic weakness, including inflation, political instability or open conflict in particular foreign economies and markets; - differing and multiple payor payer reimbursement regimes, government payers or patient self-pay systems; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations of doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in North America; - different controlled substance legislation between countries and legislation in certain countries that may restrict, limit, or delay our ability to manufacture and/or transport our product candidates;

-- potential or actual violations of domestic and international anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, or of U.S. and international import, export and re-export control and sanctions laws and regulations, the likelihood of which may increase with an increase of operations in foreign jurisdictions, directly or indirectly through third parties (whose corrupt or other illegal conduct may subject us to liability), which may involve interactions with government agencies or government-affiliated hospitals, universities and other organizations, such as conducting clinical trials, selling our products, and obtaining necessary permits, licenses, patent registrations, and other regulatory approvals; - tighter restrictions on privacy and data protection, and more burdensome obligations associated with the collection, use and retention of data, including clinical data and genetic material, may apply in jurisdictions outside of North America; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - business interruptions resulting from geopolitical actions, including war, civil and political unrest (such as the ongoing conflict between Russia and Ukraine) and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health pandemics or epidemics on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely.
+- potential or actual violations of domestic and international anti-corruption laws, such as the U.S. Foreign Corrupt Practice Act and the U.K. Bribery Act, or of U.S. and international import, export and re-export control and sanctions laws and regulations, the likelihood of which may increase with an increase of operations in foreign jurisdictions, directly or indirect through third parties (whose corrupt or other illegal conduct may subject us to liability), which may involve interactions with government agencies or government-affiliated hospitals, universities and other organizations, such as conducting clinical trials, selling our products, and obtaining necessary permits, licenses, patent registrations, and other regulatory approvals; - tighter restrictions on privacy and data protection, and more burdensome obligations associated with the collection, use and retention of data, including clinical data and genetic material, may apply in jurisdictions outside of North America; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - business interruptions resulting from geopolitical actions, including war, civil and political unrest and terrorism, or natural disasters including earthquakes, typhoons, floods and fires; and - supply and other disruptions resulting from the impact of public health pandemics or epidemics on our strategic partners, third-party manufacturers, suppliers and other third parties upon which we rely. - business interruptions resulting from increased government scrutiny on the use of certain foreign biotechnology service providers due to national security concerns, including the potential for legislation that restricts or prohibits the use of such third-party service providers.